 The great migrationMany travellers visit Kenya to see the great wildebeest migration in the Maasai Mara.
 Linked to annual rainfall patterns and the growth of new grass, this remarkable migration of hundreds of thousands of wildebeest and zebra is a constant movement of huge, nomadic herds.
 In Tanzania, it can be seen throughout the year: you just need to know where to look.
 The migrating herds enter Kenya for a much shorter period, roughly from July or August until October – though recent years have seen major arrivals as early as June, and late-stayers still in the Maasai Mara region until November or even later.

 For more information on when and where to see the wildebeest migration, ask us about details, or click on the link below:

-This map tracks the wildebeest herds month-by-month, and gives a good indication of where they are likely to be at any time of the year.
+Detailed description and map tracking the wildebeest herds month-by-month, gives a good indication of where they are likely to be at any time of the year.

 Weather through the yearJanuary: Clear, hot days and warm nights make this high season a popular time for safaris and good for diving and snorkelling.